babasaraki/iandow.github.io/_posts/2018-10-25-Field_Studies_in_Computer_Vision.md

 However, there were three challenges with this application design:

-* Harsh network conditions affect NFS
+* Harsh network conditions slow down and sometimes break NFS connections
-* NFS is not suitable for saving images at high speeds (e.g. videos)
+* NFS lacks built-in failover capabilities
-* Inelastic edge hardware makes it hard to use multiple cameras
+* Inelastic edge hardware limits our use of multiple cameras.

 I began to wonder, can images be more robustly distributed via MapR-ES instead of NFS?
 Can containers and cloud VMs allow us to process more image feeds and right-size hardware according to load?